 So, this is Netsurion’s effort to clear the air, to help you separate fact from fiction, and ultimately make the best choice in cybersecurity solutions for your organization.

-This has been a hot term lately.
-MDR (managed detection and response) is actually missing a word.
-That assumed word is “threat” as in managed threat detection and response.
-Some argue, the missing word is “endpoint”, but then again, that gets into EDR, which yes, could be delivered as a managed service…but we’ll get into that later.
+This has been a hot term in recent years.
+Managed Detection and Response (MDR) is actually missing a word.
+That assumed word is “threat”, as in managed threat detection and response.
+Some argue that the missing word is “endpoint”, but then again, that gets into EDR, which yes, could be delivered as a managed service…but we’ll get into that later.

 What exactly constitutes MDR?
 MDR isn’t a technology – it’s a service.
 What makes MDR unique is its focus on leveraging technology and expertise to continuously monitor IT assets, to quickly detect and effectively respond to true cybersecurity threats.

-If MDR is about threat detection and response, what is EDR?
+If MDR is about managed threat detection and response, what is EDR?
 EDR stands for endpoint detection and response.
 Again, that word “threat” is missing as the name of the game isn’t detecting that endpoints exist.
 Sometimes referred to, less commonly but more correctly, as ETDR, the difference between MDR and EDR is scope.
 EDR is focused on threat detection and response on the endpoint environment specifically.
-What does that mean?
-EDR is focused on activity on the device as opposed to on the network – think laptops, servers, and critical business devices like POS systems.
+This means that EDR is focused on activity on the device as opposed to on the network – think laptops, servers, and critical business devices like POS systems.

 To better understand what EDR is and is not, you first have to realize that “detection and response” are only two elements of the Predict, Prevent, Detect, and Respond cybersecurity framework.
 For full disclosure, in true cybersecurity fashion of having competing and overlapping terminology, this is very similar to the NIST Cybersecurity Framework’s five functions of: identify, protect, detect, respond, recover.
 But stay with me, let’s understand this in light of the Predict, Prevent, Detect, and Respond framework.